Syaw0/blog/_posts/2022-02-08-the-diffing-algorithm-for-array-in-react.md

 ![](/static/diff-algo-1.png)

-6 actualy could be kept unmoved, because the after 2, 5, 4, 3, is moved, 6 will be automatically sibiling to 1.
+6 actualy could be kept unmoved, because the after 2, 5, 4, 3, are moved, 6 will be automatically placed as sibiling to 1.

 ![](/static/diff-algo-2.png)